 Hello!
 I’m Rashed, a 3rd-Year student studying Economics.
 I wanted to let you know what studying Economics is like, and some of the things you should look forward to!
 I’ve really enjoyed my time at the University of York.
 In this post, I’ll showcase what ‘A week in the life of an Economics student’ is like.
-This will answer any questions you have about time management, extracurricular activities/opportunities provided by the Department, and finally course structure!
+This will answer any questions you have about time management, extracurricular activities/opportunities, and finally course structure!

 But just quickly, one of the reasons I enjoy studying Economics at York is because of the community of like-minded students I meet who share similar interests.
 For example, I hold a committee position in the Investment & Finance Society (IFS); we organise super-fun events where people can meet each other and socialise.
 IFS has definitely been one of my favourite parts of university!

 I start the week strong by waking up at 3am… just kidding!!

 In my opinion, the best thing about university is the flexibility and freedom you are given; the only time I ‘need’ to be somewhere is when attendance is compulsory (for example, lectures/seminars).
 This means I get to structure my day around these events.